dusty-nv/jetson-reinforcement/README.md

 ## Robotic Manipulation

-Our first Gazebo environment we'll be using involves training a robotic arm to manipulate objects.
-To get started, run the following script:
+Our first Gazebo environment we'll be using involves training a robotic arm to touch objects without explicit IK.
+The motion planning is learned by the network.
+To get started, run the following script from the terminal:

 ``` bash
 $ ./gazebo-arm.sh